 Below, you will see 20-, 50-, 100-, and 200-day EMA lines on the same CHF/JPY chart as before.
 Notice how the EMA lines are much more volatile than the lines created by the SMA.
 This volatility demonstrates the adjusted influence given to recent price changes, which can cause a sudden spike or drop to have an immediate impact on the EMA:

 The obvious advantage of the EMA is that the data is newer, which means that the insights gained from this indicator are more likely to be relevant for traders.
 But even though more recent data is given additional weight, EMAs still represent lagging data, and some traders may simply be uninterested in using historical information to guide future trading decisions—especially when so many different factors can affect currency prices.

 But the EMA is more complex than the SMA, which is easier for beginning traders to pick up.
 At the same time, traders focused on a long-term strategy may be fine with the even weight of the SMA, because they’re looking at a bigger picture.

 Understanding the Key Differences

 You might think that there’s a wealth of differences between EMAs and SMAs, but that isn’t actually the case.
 The key difference between them is the sensitivity each one shows to shifts in data within its calculations.
-The EMA places such a heavy focus on recent prices, while the SMA assigns equal weighting to all values.
-Both EMAs and SMAs are generally interpreted in the same way, with both used by technically-focused traders to smooth out price fluctuations.
+The EMA places a heavy focus on recent prices, whereas the SMA assigns equal weighting to all values.
+Both EMAs and SMAs are generally interpreted in the same way, with both used by technically focused traders to smooth out price fluctuations.

 The information provided herein is for general informational and educational purposes only.
 It is not intended and should not be construed to constitute advice.
 If such information is acted upon by you then this should be solely at your discretion and Valutrades will not be held accountable in any way.